monero-project/monero-site/resources/developer-guides/daemon-rpc.md

 * *blob* - string; Hexadecimal blob of block information.
 * *block_header* - A structure containing block header information.
 See [get_last_block_header](#get_last_block_header).
+* *credits* - unsigned int; If payment for RPC is enabled, the number of credits available to the requesting client.
+Otherwise, 0.
 * *json* - json string; JSON formatted block details:
   * *major_version* - Same as in block header.
   * *minor_version* - Same as in block header.